avaya-dux/neo-css-library-clean/readmes/how-to-generate-icons.md

   - `npm run build-icons after-call-work`
   - `npm run build-icons after-call-work settings`

+# how to rename icons

+- rename the icons in icons-unicode.js
+- run build-icons script above to create SVG file
+- remove SVG file of the old icon
+- rename the icon entry in iconInfo.tsx

 ## verifying that icons have been pulled and added successfully

 - Verify that the correct icon name and unicode value have been added to `neo-css-library/figma-api/icons-functions/icon-utility-files/icon-unicodes.js`